elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/discuss-the-defensive-strategies-and-garrison-life-associated-with-hadrians-wall.md

 url: /learn/history-of-the-world/questions/discuss-the-defensive-strategies-and-garrison-life-associated-with-hadrians-wall
 score: 9.0
 related_article1:
-    id: 170186
+    id: 170177
-    title: How did Roman-British relations evolve during the initial contact and conquest period?
+    title: >-
+        What is the significance of Pictish stones in understanding Pictish art and symbolism?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-romanbritish-relations-evolve-during-the-initial-contact-and-conquest-period
+    url: /learn/history-of-the-world/questions/what-is-the-significance-of-pictish-stones-in-understanding-pictish-art-and-symbolism
 related_article2:
-    id: 170172
+    id: 170177
-    title: How does Tacitus' 'Agricola' reflect his literary style and historical accuracy?
+    title: >-
+        What is the significance of Pictish stones in understanding Pictish art and symbolism?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-does-tacitus-agricola-reflect-his-literary-style-and-historical-accuracy
+    url: /learn/history-of-the-world/questions/what-is-the-significance-of-pictish-stones-in-understanding-pictish-art-and-symbolism
 related_article3:
-    id: 170185
+    id: 170182
-    title: Analyze the structure and historical significance of Tacitus' 'Agricola'.
+    title: >-
+        Describe the types and purposes of Roman inscriptions and the challenges in translating them.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/analyze-the-structure-and-historical-significance-of-tacitus-agricola
+    url: /learn/history-of-the-world/questions/describe-the-types-and-purposes-of-roman-inscriptions-and-the-challenges-in-translating-them
 related_article4:
-    id: 170171
+    id: 170175
-    title: Explain the strategic importance of Roman marching camps and the archaeological discoveries associated with them.
+    title: >-
+        What are the historical theories regarding the origins and identity of the Pictish culture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/explain-the-strategic-importance-of-roman-marching-camps-and-the-archaeological-discoveries-associated-with-them
+    url: /learn/history-of-the-world/questions/what-are-the-historical-theories-regarding-the-origins-and-identity-of-the-pictish-culture
 related_article5:
-    id: 170173
+    id: 170172
-    title: What are the main themes and historical context of Tacitus' 'Annals'?
+    title: >-
+        How does Tacitus' 'Agricola' reflect his literary style and historical accuracy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-themes-and-historical-context-of-tacitus-annals
+    url: /learn/history-of-the-world/questions/how-does-tacitus-agricola-reflect-his-literary-style-and-historical-accuracy
 ---

 &nbsp;